Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/infrastructure.md

 ### Recommendations
 - In a prolonged regional outage, workloads protect the workloads by replicating them to an alternative Azure region.
-- Configure Azure Site Recovery to send th backups to an alternate region
+- Configure Azure Site Recovery to send the backups to an alternate region

 #### Assessment Questions
 - Are backups stored in a different region	To protect against a regional disaster?

 Most importantly, there needs to be a clear understanding of what backup and recovery infrastructure exists in the environment.
-To have a backup solution configured, there also needs to be backup targets for the infrastructure.
+To have a backup solution configured, backup targets for the infrastructure must also be used.
 Your applications, databases, and assets are sent to a blob storage or Azure backup vault.
 From there, owners for backing up and restoring the application should be identified.

 - Is there a clear understanding of backup and recovery infrastructure exists?
 Are the backup and discovery procedures documented?